Therapy for couples

 • In order to ensure we are a good fit, I start things off with a free 15-minute video consultation.
 During this consultation, we'll explore the goals of therapy and whether they align with my approach.
 It's important that we interview each other, as research shows that the "rightness of fit" of the therapeutic relationship has a huge impact on progress!
 Work with me.

-• Our clients pay directly for therapy services (our platform keeps your credit card on file, which makes it easy).
+• My clients pay directly for therapy services (my client portal keeps your credit card on file, which makes it easy).

 I accept all major credit cards and debit cards, plus HSA and FSA cards.